CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements-cycle-cloud.md

 Need to create table

-Also need estimate for S3 Bucket cost for storing an annual simulation
+Also need estimate for Archive Storage cost for storing an annual simulation

 ### Recommended Workflow

-Post-process monthly save output and/or post-processed outputs to S3 Bucket at the end of each month.
+Post-process monthly save output and/or post-processed outputs to archive storage at the end of each month.

-Goal is to develop a reproducable workflow that does the post processing after every month, and then copies what is required to the S3 Bucket, so that only 1 month of output is stored at a time on the /shared/data scratch file system.
+Goal is to develop a reproducable workflow that does the post processing after every month, and then copies what is required to archive storage, so that only 1 month of output is stored at a time on the /shared/data scratch file system.
 This workflow will help with preserving the data in case the cluster or scratch file system gets pre-empted.